pbugnion/gmaps/docs/source/tutorial.rst

 The full list of options is given as part of the documentation for the :func:`gmaps.directions_layer`.

+Updating options on the layer object will update the map.
+This lets you use the directions layer as part of a larger widget application.
+See the `app tutorial
+<app_tutorial.html>`_ for details.

 Bicycling, transit and traffic layers
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^